dozyio/loopring-dex-go-client/README.md

 ## Todo
 * A number of response models are broken
 * getToken - should return array of tokens, not token
-* Most Amm functions don't work at present - models are wrong
+* Most Amm functions don't work at present
 * Error codes